AVJdataminer/content_dev/Intro_python_jupyter.md

 ## Standard library functions
+A feature of modern programming languages is an extensive library of standard functions.
+This means that we can make use of standard, well-tested and optimised functions for performing common tasks rather than writing our own.
+This makes our programs shorter and of higher quality, and in most cases faster.

 The Python language is distributed with a multitude of prebuilt functions that support its usability.
 You can read more about the available functions in the [Official Python Standard Library](https://docs.python.org/3/library/).

+You have already used some standard library types and functions.
+In previous activities we have used built-in types like `string` and `float`, and the function `abs` for absolute value.
+We have made use of the standard library function `print` to display to the screen.

+Python has a large standard library.
+To organise it, most functionality is arranged into 'modules', with each module providing a range of related functions.
+Before you program a function, check if there is a library function that can perform the task.
+The Python standard library is documented at https://docs.python.org/3/library/.
+Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent of a complex number" into a search engine will take you to the function `cmath.tanh`.
+Try this link: http://bfy.tw/7aMc.

 ## Modules - what are they